Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 'LAMBDAsoil'|    J m-1 degC-1 d-1|  Thermal conductivity of soil?
 'LAT'|   degN|  Latitude
 'opt\_harvfrin'|    | sudo boolean(1=True  0=False) if True  harvest fraction is estimated by brent zero optimisation if false  harvest fraction is estimated by brent zero optimisation if false  HARVFRIN = DM\_RYE\_RM/DMH\_RYE.
 As the harvest fraction is non-linearly related to the harvest  the amount harvested may be significantly greather than expected depending on CST
+'pass_soil_moist'|sudo boolean 1=True, 0=False   | if True then do not calculate soil moisture instead soil moisture is passed to the model through max_irr as a fraction of either soil capacity when 'irr_frm_paw' is False, or as a fraction (0-1) of PAW when 'irr_frm_paw' is True this prevent any irrigation scheduling or and soil moisture calculation in the model.
 'poolInfilLimit'| m|   woodward set to  0.2  Soil frost depth limit for water infiltration 'reseed\_CLV'|   (gC m-2)| Weight of leaves after reseed if >= 0 otherwise use current state of variable 'reseed\_CRES'|   (gC m-2)| Weight of reserves after reseed if >= 0 otherwise use current state of variable